The EU's NIS2 Directive

 2. Within 72 hours of becoming aware, an incident notification which includes an update on the early warning and an assessment of the incident

-3. Upon a request from a CSIRT or competent authority, and intermediate report on relevant status updates
+3. Upon a request from a CSIRT or competent authority, an intermediate report with relevant status updates

 4. Within 1 month of the incident notification, a final, detailed report.